 Expand the section navigation mobile menu

-The Master of Science in Cyber Security (MSC) degree program is designed to provide a strong foundation and detailed technical knowledge in information security, computer security, network security, software security as well as an appreciation of the social, policy, ethical and legal aspects of security and privacy.
+Our Master of Science in Cyber Security (MSC) program is designed to provide a comprehensive foundation in the field of information security.
+Students gain detailed technical knowledge in areas such as computer security, network security, software security, and more, while also exploring the social, policy, ethical, and legal aspects of security and privacy.

 Huirong Fu, Ph.D.